What are Bagpipes

 Where can you buy bagpipes?

-You can buy bagpipes from specialist retailers like McCallum Bagpipes, David Naill & Co, The Bagpipe Shop, Wallace Bagpipes or online through trusted outlets.
+Bagpipes can be purchased from specialist retailers such as McCallum Bagpipes, David Naill & Co, The Bagpipe Shop, and Wallace Bagpipes, as well as from trusted online outlets.

-They can be challenging at first due to the coordination required for blowing, squeezing the bag, and finger placement.
-Starting with a practice chanter helps build skills gradually.
+They can be challenging at first due to the coordination required between blowing, squeezing the bag, and finger placement.
+Starting with a practice chanter allows skills to develop gradually.

-The Great Highland Bagpipe is designed for outdoor use, with drones and a chanter that project sound powerfully.
-The continuous airflow from the bag creates a constant, penetrating tone that carries over long distances.
+The Great Highland Bagpipe was designed for outdoor use.
+The powerful drones and chanter project sound, while the continuous airflow creates a penetrating tone that we recognise today.

 Why is there a lone piper at Hogmanay in Scotland?

-The Lone Piper is a traditional part of Hogmanay celebrations, especially in Edinburgh.
-As midnight strikes and fireworks fill the sky, the haunting sound of a solo bagpiper plays from the ramparts of Edinburgh Castle, marking the end of the year with a moment of reflection and national pride.
+The Lone Piper is a traditional part of Hogmanay celebrations in Edinburgh.
+As midnight strikes, a solo bagpiper plays from Edinburgh Castle, marking the end of the year with a moment of reflection and national pride.

 Why do Scottish rugby matches start with a piper?